-a) The provision of services covering the following functional areas will provide the basis for a co-ordinated Government response to any emergency situation:
+- a) The provision of services covering the following functional areas will provide the basis for a co-ordinated Government response to any emergency situation:

+- Information to the Public

+- Transport

+- Care and Welfare

+- Emergency Accommodation

+- Emergency Feeding

-Transport Care and Welfare Emergency Accommodation Emergency Feeding Schools and Public Places Construction and Technical Support Information to the Public Support to Businesses and Industry, including Tourism
+- Schools and Public Places

+- Construction and Technical Support

+- Support to Businesses and Industry, including Tourism

 - b) There are also two important elements common to all of the functional areas: - i.
 Financial support and record keeping. - ii.
-Legal advice and administrative support.

-- c) Every Department of the Government of Gibraltar will have a contribution to make towards the overall response to an emergency.
+Legal advice and administrative support. - c) Every Department of HM GoG will have a contribution to make towards the overall response to an emergency.
 The roles and responsibilities of the departments are set out below. - d) Information to the public and media.
-The Government Media Director will be responsible for providing information to the public and establishing a media briefing point in Gibraltar, including information to the Gibraltar Tourist Board.
+The HM GoG Media Officer will be responsible for providing information to the public and establishing a media briefing point in Gibraltar, including information to the Gibraltar Tourist Board.
 If necessary, arrangements will be made to provide media facilities at a nearby Media Centre.
-See Section 10, Informing and Warning the Public and Section 11, News Media arrangements.
-Appendix 6 contains the public information messages which could form the basis of information releases to both the public and the media. - e) Ensure that the C3 Committee has independent technical advice available on matters of health physics and radiation monitoring. - f) Ensure that sufficient expertise and resources are available for monitoring and remediation under this plan.
+See Section 8, Informing and Warning the Public and Section 9, News Media arrangements.
+Section 10 contains the public information messages which could form the basis of information releases to both the public and the media. - e) Ensure that the SCG has independent technical advice available on matters of health physics and radiation monitoring. - f) Ensure that sufficient expertise and resources are available for monitoring and remediation under this plan.

-8.7.4 Chief Minister or nominated lead Minister
+Chief Minister or nominated lead Minister

-The Chief Minister, or nominated lead Minister, is responsible for the overall coordination of the personnel and resources of the Government of Gibraltar, which would be used when dealing with major disruptions caused by peacetime disasters.
+The Chief Minister, or nominated lead Minister, is responsible for the overall coordination of the personnel and resources of HM GoG, which would be used when dealing with major disruptions caused by peacetime disasters.
 The Chief Minister will also be responsible for liaising with the Governor for any assistance required from HM Government.

-8.7.5 Welfare, Social Services and Housing
+Welfare, Social Services and Housing

-The appropriate departments of the Government of Gibraltar will need to work closely together on matters of public welfare.
+The appropriate departments of HM GoG will need to work closely together on matters of public welfare.
 This will involve social services for the support of families and those with special needs.
 In addition matters of housing may arise especially where re-housing or temporary accommodation may be required until the emergency situation and recovery stage is fully resolved.